-As a PR professional, helping my clients create an effective thought leadership strategy is vital to establishing industry credibility and differentiating them from their competitors.
-This involves staying ahead of trends, being able to provide innovative ideas, insightful commentary on the latest developments, and even predicting where the industry is headed next.
+This involves staying ahead of industry trends, being able to provide innovative ideas, insightful commentary on the latest developments, and even predicting where the industry is headed next.

-One surefire way I’ve found to uncover something surprising and newsworthy, is by leveraging insights gleaned from market research and competitive analysis.
-This deep dive into the ‘why’ and ‘how’, has many times revealed unexpected statistics or remarkable insights that brands can use as the foundation of their thought leadership strategy and media coverage.
+One surefire way I’ve found to uncover something surprising and newsworthy, is by leveraging valuable insights gleaned from market research and competitive analysis.
+This deep dive into the ‘why’ and ‘how’, has many times revealed unexpected statistics or unique insights that brands can use as the foundation of their thought leadership marketing strategy and media coverage.

 I sat down with Matt Robbins, Vice President of Insight and Research at LEWIS (AKA the subject matter expert) to discover just how the pros engage market research effectively.

-1. What makes market research so important in thought leadership?
+1. What makes market research so important in thought leadership marketing?

 Market research provides a better understanding of what matters to your target audience, be that your customers or prospects.
 When you’re designing your brand voice, it’s important to provide a distinctive opinion that will truly distinguish you as a thought leader and authority in the space.
-Market research allows you to dig deeper into the subject matter to find something fresh and uncover insights that might not be apparent otherwise, thus showcasing the knowledge and expertise of the company that’s producing that research.
+Market research allows you to dig deeper into the subject matter to find something fresh and uncover unique insights that might not be apparent otherwise, thus showcasing the knowledge and expertise of the company that’s producing that research.

 Essentially, people want to be able to learn something new from what you’re saying.
 And if you’re producing something completely novel and fresh, it’s essential to have the data to substantiate and back up your assertions.